Shortcodes

 To manually specify the map/location zoom, use the following options.
 Note, to use these options, fit must be set to 0 or false.

-lat: specify the latitude of the map’s initial center point, in degrees.
+• lat: specify the latitude of the map’s initial center point, in degrees.
 Must be between -90 and 90.

-lon: specify the longitude of the map’s initial center point, in degrees.
+• lon: specify the longitude of the map’s initial center point, in degrees.
 Must be between -180 and 180.

-zoom: specify the initial zoom level of the map.
+• zoom: specify the initial zoom level of the map.
 0 is the most zoomed out.

 If any of lat, lon, or zoom are not specifically set, and ‘fit' is set to 0 or false, the settings from the Geolocation plugin configuration page will be used.

-type: specify the type of google map that appears.
+• type: specify the type of google map that appears.
 Defaults to the setting from the Geolocation plugin configuration page.
 Values are:

-• roadmap - displays the road map view
+• roadmap: displays the road map view

-• satellite - displays Google Earth satellite images
+• satellite: displays Google Earth satellite images

-• hybrid - displays a mixture of road map and satellite views
+• hybrid: displays a mixture of road map and satellite views

-• terrain - displays a physical map based on terrain information.
+• terrain: displays a physical map based on terrain information.

 Examples:

-For a map that gets all of the items from your first collection, that are also tagged ‘baseball'.
-Ex. [geolocation collection=1 tags=baseball].
+For a map that gets all of the items in your first collection, that are also tagged "baseball": [geolocation collection=1 tags=baseball].

-A shortcode that leveraged all of the possible parameters would look like [geolocation lat=42 lon=117 zoom=7 type=hybrid collection=4 tags=baseball,math,oakland height=500px width=500px].
+A shortcode with all possible parameters would look like [geolocation fit=0 lat=42 lon=117 zoom=7 type=hybrid collection=4 tags=baseball,math,oakland height=500px width=500px].

 Requires the Shortcode Carousel plugin.